Governor of Russia's Kemerovo resigns over deadly mall fire

 Investigators said last week that fire exits had been illegally blocked, the public address system was not switched on, the alarm system was broken, and children had been locked inside cinemas.

-Putin said the incident had been caused by criminal negligence and that those responsible would be punished.
+Putin said the incident had been caused by criminal negligence and those responsible would be punished.

 On Sunday he appointed Sergei Tsivilyov, one of the region’s deputy governors, to replace Tuleyev as acting governor.